merveozan/Ocelot-Gateway-Microservices/README.md

    - **Product API**: [http://localhost:7004](http://localhost:7004)
    - **Identity Server**: [http://localhost:7005](http://localhost:7005)
    - **WebSocket Chat App**: [http://localhost:7007](http://localhost:7007)

 3. The services should be accessible without additional building steps since Docker Compose handles the build and setup process automatically.

 #### Step 3: Testing the Setup

+A ready-to-use **Postman collection** is included so you can try all flows quickly.

 You can test all features through the **API Gateway** at `http://localhost:7000`:

 - **Load Balancing (CustomerWebApi)**: Send multiple requests to `/api/Customer`.
 Requests will be distributed across `CustomerWebApi` and `CustomerWebApi2` using the **RoundRobin** strategy.